 "Yeah.
 And minor wands, but that don't come up as much."

 "Seems to me that wasn't much of a deal, then," Ms Shan said.
 "Working ears for a useless potion.
 So where are these ears?"

 Fiona slapped him.
 It didn't seem like a particularly ferocious slap to Wellsey, but it seemed to cow the already confused Pennington into submission.
 "Okay, okay.
 They're in my car.
 Part of my SUV's homemade sonar drive system.
 Built it myself.
 Won't work once I disconnect the ears, you bunch of arseholes."

 "Norman, go with Mr Pennington, and make sure he hand over the ears.
 I'll give them back to the Phantasm, and that should be the end of that chapter."

 Across the wide front aisle of the Barn, Wellsey saw Zorbar -- battered, bleeding, but grinning triumphantly from ear to ear.
 He was shaking hands with a bearded man wearing the ruins of an expensive suit.
 Ms Shan nodded at the sight, satisfied.
 She strode over to the inquiries/key cutting desk, and picked up the microphone used to make store announcements.

 She pressed spoke into the mouthpiece, and her amplified words echoed throughout the cavernous interior of the Pavilion:

 "And that is how hardware shop management is fucking done."

-Then she held the microphone up in one hand, before letting it drop to the concrete floor.
+She raised microphone up over her head, before letting it drop to the concrete floor.